lothronx/cm2005-trade-visualization/report.md

 #### 1.4.1 Member variables

 What outside information does the `Candlesticks` class need to perform the computation?
 The `Candlesticks` class needs the product name and order type to be sure.
 It also need to know the current time.
 Moreover, in order to analyze the orders of the past 60 seconds, it needs to have access to the order book.
 Thus, the `Candlesticks` class needs 4 constructor parameters in total: `product`, `orderType`, `timestamp`, and `orderBook`.
-They should be passed by reference to avoid unnecessary copying.
+They should all be passed by reference to avoid unnecessary copying.

 How should the `Candlesticks` class store the computed data?
 My decision is to use a vector of `Candlestick` objects.
 Each `Candlestick` object should store the open, close, high, and low prices of one timestamp.
-Since the `Candlestick` structure is simple, I decided to define it as a structure instead of a class:
+Since the content of `Candlestick` is simple, I decided to define it as a c++ structure instead of a class:

 ```C++
 struct Candlestick {